Do you want to learn how to exclude pages from the WordPress search results?

 Create a New WordPress Search Algorithm with a WordPress Plugin

 First thing you need to do is install and activate the plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 After that, you need to click on the ‘Engines’ menu option.

-With SearchWP, you need to create a sitewide search engine before you can start excluding pages from the WordPress search results.
+With SearchWP, you need to create a sitewide search engine before you can start excluding pages from the search results.

 This opens a popup where you can uncheck the ‘Pages’ box.

 Then, simply click on the ‘Done’ button to exclude all pages from the search bar and results.

 Once you’ve finished customizing the default search engine settings, you just need to save your changes.

 To do this, click on the ‘Save Engines’ button.

 At this point you may see a message asking you to rebuild the index.
 If this happens, then simply click on the ‘Rebuild Index’ button.

 Exclude Specific Pages From the WordPress Search Results